ThuverX/mysims-research/src/Files/Lua/MySims.md

 ```

-Keep in mind that the game seems to point to also use an XML of the game Object to refer to some definitions.
+Keep in mind that the game seems to point to also use an XML of the GameObject to refer to some definitions.
 Probably to instantiate the item with the right assets from the game file packages?

 Here's an example (Keep in mind that these objects are considered ScriptObjectBase!!):